Generation Units seeking to participate in the RPS Class I or Class II programs must apply for a Statement of Qualification.

 If your project is an Import Generation Unit please sign, print and mail in the form to the address above.

-Once DOER receives a Statement of Qualification Application, staff members review it for completeness, accuracy, appropriate signatures, and certification.
+After DOER receives a Statement of Qualification Application, staff members review the application for completeness, accuracy, appropriate signatures, and certification.

 DOER reserves the right to inspect sites and/or request additional technical information prior to approving or denying applications.